 - If you lose your child in the store, don't waste precious moments looking for your child.
 Immediately go to customer service and let them know.
 Most big retailers and many smaller ones practice "Code Adam," a national program named in honor of John Walsh's son Adam, that provides protocols for store staff to respond quickly and efficiently to a lost child situation.

 - Children who are bored are more likely to wander off and get lost.
 One great way to keep your children safe and happy while shopping is keep them engaged.
-Allow them to help you find items on the shelf, or pick sizes or colors for you, play "I Spy" as you're moving through the store.
+Allow them to help you find items on the shelf, or pick sizes or colors for you, or play "I Spy" as you're moving through the store.

 With a little planning on your part, shopping can be safe and fun for everyone.